fhd342gs/Clickjacking_PoC/README.md

 # clickjacking-test
-small piece of code to test for "Clickjacking"
+html page to test for "Clickjacking" and create a proof screenshot.
+Just add target page into code and make proof screenshot :)